 WordPress.com vs WordPress.org

-Having a self-hosted website means you have to download the software at no cost from http://wordpress.org, get a domain name and web server to host WordPress, and use it to build your website.
+Having a self-hosted website means you have to download and install the software at no cost from http://wordpress.org, get a domain name and web server to host WordPress, and use it to build your website.

 You can fully customize your website by installing your preferred themes and plugins.
 Unless you someday decide to edit WordPress core functions, having a self-hosted site does not require knowledge of programming and web development , particularly if you need to make changes to core files.